knyfic/knyfic.github.io/README.md

-# English-Chinese Translator / Dictionary Website
+# Chinese-English Dictionary Website

-Welcome to the **English-Chinese Translator / Dictionary** project!
-This website provides an easy-to-use interface for translating between English and Chinese and offers dictionary functionality.
+Welcome to the **Chinese-English Dictionary** project.
+This website provides an easy-to-use interface for translating between English and Chinese.

 ## Features

-- **Real-time Translation**: Translate words and phrases between English and Chinese instantly.
 - **Dictionary Functionality**: Get detailed definitions
 - **User-Friendly Interface**: Designed for simplicity and efficiency.